mo22de/meikian-dev/README.rst

 Computers
 ~~~~~~~~~

+* Acer Aspire 7220: OK
+* Acer Aspire 5610Z: OK
 * Acer Aspire 7750G: OK
+* Apple MacBook 2007 A1181: Boot from USB devices is not working, booting from DVD unit OK
 * Apple MacBook Air 11" 2011: OK
 * Apple MacBook Pro 5.1 15" late 2008: Not detected booting.
 KO
 * Apple MacBook Pro Retina 11.2 15" late 2013: Boot with some problems, but does not detect the WiFi card